The Citadel Bulldogs: Basketball

 The Citadel Bulldogs basketball team dates to the 1900–01 season, posting an all-time record of 914–1176.
 The Citadel's 1966–67 season is chronicled in Pat Conroy's My Losing Season.
 The 2008–09 squad won 20 games for just the second time in school history and participated in the postseason for the first time, playing in the CollegeInsider.com Tournament; they were defeated in the first round by eventual champion Old Dominion.
 The team has never played in the NCAA Division I men's basketball tournament.

-The current Head Coach is Ed Conroy '89, cousin of best selling author Pat Conroy '67.
+The current Head Coach is Ed Conroy '89, cousin of bestselling author Pat Conroy '67.
 Recent head coaches have included Duggar Baucom and Chuck Driesell, son of coaching legend Lefty Driesell.